 If, after exploring the above alternatives, you still think you need a Processor, read the Overview of Available Processors section to learn about the different implementations.

 4.7.2.
-Safely Produce from Multiple Threads by Using the Sink Facade
+Safely Produce from Multiple Threads by Using StandaloneFluxSink and StandaloneMonoSink

-Rather than directly using Reactor Processors, it is a good practice to obtain a Sink for the Processor by calling sink() once.
+Rather than directly using Reactor Processors, it is a good practice to use Sinks to manually produce signals, with thread safety.